 A transmitter shall not use an IEEE 802.11 MSDU or A-MSDU priority if this would cause the total number of priorities used during the lifetime of the SA to exceed the number of replay counters supported by the receiver (for a pairwise SA) or all the receivers (for a group SA) for that SA.
 The transmitter shall not reorder GCMP protected frames that are transmitted to the same RA within a replay counter, but may reorder frames across replay counters.
 One possible reason for reordering frames is the IEEE 802.11 MSDU or A-MSDU priority.

 Proposed resolution:

-ACCEPTED
+REVISED

+Make the changes shown under CID 191 in <this document> under “Discussion”.
+Note to the commenter: these are the proposed changes.